textbook/textbook.github.io/content/development/js-tdd-ohm.md

 Here are some follow-up tasks for further practice (remember to **test-drive** anything you work on):

 1. Predict and then check happens if you make a request where the bands aren't recognised colours (e.g. `GET /resistance?bands=fuschia&bands=goldenrod&bands=octarine`) and/or there are multiple tolerance bands.
 Did you predict correctly?
 Do you think it's the _right_ behaviour - do you consider that request to be _semantically_ or _structurally_ invalid, and does the current implementation reflect that?
 If you think it should behave differently, update accordingly.
-1. Return to step 4 and try out some different orders for introducting the three-band cases - did I suggest the right route, how much difference does it make?
+1. Return to step 4 and try out some different orders for introducing the three-band cases - did I suggest the right route, how much difference does it make?
 1. Design and develop a different HTTP API (i.e. changing any or all of the request method, request path, use of query parameters or structure of the response body).
 1. As well as the _value_, _multiplier_ and _tolerance_ bands, resistors may have a _temperature coefficient_ band - implement support for this.
 1. There's a set of [preferred numbers] that resistors are generally designed to (e.g. for the default ±20% tolerance you'd get resistors only in multiples of 1.0, 1.5, 2.2, 3.3, 4.7 or 6.8) - introduce a "strict" mode in which non-preferred resistors are invalid inputs.